eslicks303/graphicsNotebook/README.md

   - [ ] Multiple "Floors"
     >*The option to go down to harder levels for better loot*
   - [ ] Random generation
-    - [ ] Random Arrangment of predetermined maze parts
+    - [ ] Random Arrangement of predetermined maze parts
     ### -OR-
     - [ ] A random layout of a predetermined, whole maze
 ***